mhuang03/mhua-ng/src/lib/thoughts/proset.md

 ![ProSet](/img/proset.png)

 This project was one of my very first forays into making (and publishing!) a static website.
 It's written completely in vanilla HTML, CSS, and JS (_yikes_), hosted very simply on Netlify, but it's completely functional, if a little strangely laid out.
-I must say that Computer Modern was a very fitting choice, though.
+I must say that Computer Modern was a very fitting font choice, though.

 The essential premise of the game is similar to Set, in which one must find a "valid" subset of the available cards to claim them.
 In this case, "valid" means that each color of dot must appear an even number of times (i.e., 0, 2, 4, or 6) in the subset.